SubmarinerApp/Submariner/README.md

   * Context menu actions should work with non-selected items now.
   * The source list now dynamically adjusts to the system sidebar size.
   * This removes the PXSourceList vendored library.
+* Fixed the server users view not being able to handle multiple users playing the same track.

 ### Version 3.3.1